MasterChef contestant hopeful of getting his ducks in a row

-Making it through the first major elimination of MasterChef NZ by the skin of his teeth, Lance Maynell is still fielding calls from friends and family roasting him for overcooking his duck.
+Making it through the first major elimination of MasterChef NZ by the skin of his teeth, Lance Meynell is still fielding calls from friends and family roasting him for overcooking his duck.

 "I feel very sorry for the duck after that cook," Lance said.